 Click below to learn more about our Community Service Programs:

-GEAP provides emergency rental assistance to income-eligible individuals.
+GEAP provides emergency rental and mortgage assistance to income-eligible individuals.
 Individuals will be required to provide proof of an emergency that occurred within thirty (30) days of application.
-Customers must also show proof of sustainability, meaning documented proof (ex. check stubs) that monthly payments can be maintained without assistance.

 Case Management is designed to provide educational and transportation assistance to socio-economically challenged adults in becoming self-sufficient and improving their quality of life.
 This program provides a support mechanism that helps individuals to obtain education beyond high school or prepare individuals to become marketable in the work place.
 If individuals have a desire, willingness, and commitment to improving their current situation, then several opportunities may be available.
 Assistance may be available according to needs, as in tuition, uniforms, books, classroom supplies, and driver's license training.